The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

+\textbf{Precision, recall, and F1-score}.
+We measure precision using the standard metric: the fraction of correct answers.
+For the reports where multiple answers are available, we consider that if only one correct answer is produced by the LLM, it is marked as correct.
+If various values for the same field are produced by the LLM, the precision of that field is calculated as the number of correct answers divided by the number of answers.
+By using this metric, we can estimate the correctness of the information contained in \datasetname.
+We also measure the recall for those fields where the information is explicitly stated in the report but the LLM failed to provide it fully or partially.
+We measure the recall of a field by dividing (a) the number of correct answers provided by the model by (b) the total number of answers (correct and missed).
+Finally, we compute the F1-score using the standard definition.
 The overall quality of field extraction across all report types is high, with an overall F1-score of 0.94 (0.95 precision and 0.93 recall).
-Multiple fields achieve a perfect score, indicating that the model is a strong metadata extractor for several fields, yet significant variance exists within specific categories and fields. \texttt{Academic (ACA)} and \texttt{IOCs, TTPs \& Indicators (ITI)} stand out as the main underperformers, with F1-scores of 0.77 and 0.87, respectively.
+Multiple fields achieve a perfect score, indicating that the model is a strong metadata extractor for several fields, yet significant variance exists within specific categories and fields. \texttt{Academic (ACA)} and \texttt{IoCs, TTPs \& Indicators (ITI)} stand out as the main underperformers, with F1-scores of 0.77 and 0.87, respectively.
 Looking at the individual fields, the lowest scores are concentrated in the motivation/submotivation (0.88 and 0.87) fields, as well as the IoCs (0.89), suggesting that these are more subjective or harder to extract accurately than other metadata such as the report year or title.
 In the case of academic reports, the model struggles with identifying the victim sector/subsector and threat actor, indicating a potential content-related challenge specific to that report category.
 Detailed tables with precision, recall and F1-scores values for each field and type of report are provided in Appendix~\ref{sec:appendix_val:precrec}.

-\textbf{Output stability.} We also assess the stability and robustness of model outputs.
-We repeatedly submit a random subset of $10$ reports to \modelname~and measure stability by requesting the processing of the same file 10 times.
-We then calculate the precision for each field and each run.